 How Do You Make Reka Bread?

-Mix flour, yeast, water, and salt.
-Knead the dough, let it rise, then bake.
+Mix flour, yeast, water, and salt, knead, let rise, shape, and bake.

 How Do I Store Reka Bread?